eslint/eslint/docs/rules/space-in-parens.md

 #### always

-When `"always"` is set, the following patterns are considered warnings:
+When `"always"` is set, the following patterns are considered problems:

 ```js
 /*eslint space-in-parens: [2, "always"]*/